-WIDA ACCESS English Language Proficiency AssessmentsWIDA ACCESS is the state-mandated English Language Proficiency Assessment for English learners in grades K-12 in Indiana.
+WIDA ACCESS English Language Proficiency AssessmentsWIDA ACCESS is a state-mandated English Language Proficiency Assessment for English learners in grades K-12 in Indiana.
 The purpose of the assessment is to determine students’ level of English proficiency.
+English Language Proficiency Levels range from 1.0 to 6.0.
+The chart below shows the levels.
 ACCESS consists of the following tests; the K W-APT, WIDA Screener for Grades 1-12, ACCESS for ELLs, and Alternate ACCESS for ELLs.

 K W-APT /WIDA Screener for Grades 1-12K W-APT is administered to kindergarten students and is paper-based.
 The WIDA Screener is an online English proficiency assessment administered to students in grades 1–12.
 Both tests are administered only once at the time of enrollment in school.
 The purpose of the assessment is to determine students' eligibility for receiving English language development services.The test items are written from the model performance indicators of WIDA's five English Language Development (ELD) standards: Social and Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science, and Language of Social Studies.Learn more: